ashokb24/spring-webflux-poc/README.md

 Sorry!!
 As always, I've chosen Employee as a Business Entity to develop the Microservice as it is a very easy use-case to showcase the CRUD capabilities of a service using **Employee** Business Entity.

+Microservice interacts with Cassandra database which acts a datastore for Employee Microservice.
+Below are the configurable parameters to be mentioned in **application.properties.**

+    spring.data.cassandra.keyspace-name=<keyspace_name>
+    spring.data.cassandra.port=9042
+    spring.data.cassandra.local-datacenter=datacenter1

 This Service exposes the below endpoints and they are very much self explanatory.

 | API|  Method| URI | HttpStatus Code|